-Objectives Actions Timeline Ensure students and staff are able to adequately hear announcements, teachers, and others who are speaking Assess areas of the school where noise interferes with hearing receptivity Provide FM receivers in the classroom where indicated Implemented by June 2024
+Objectives Actions Timeline Ensure students and staff are able to adequately hear announcements, teachers, and others who are speaking Assess areas of the school where noise interferes with hearing receptivity Provide FM receivers in the classroom where indicated Implemented by June 2025 Ensure soundproofing of surfaces where possible to reduce noise for students and staff Explore and install different soundproofing solutions (e.g., acoustic clouds, noise panels) for the classroom and other areas of the school Explored by June 2025

-ГI 1 Ensure soundproofing of surfaces where possible to reduce noise for students and staff Explore and install different soundproofing solutions (e.g., acoustic clouds, noise panels) for the classroom and other areas of the school Explored by June 2024 Increase opportunities for student access to alternative learning and calming spaces when needed Determine the current needs of students who may require alternate learning spaces from time to time Conduct an audit of current alternate learning spaces that can meet the identified needs Implemented by June 2024 Implemented Create a plan and budget for the provision of additional alternative learning spaces or accommodations to address the needs identified by June 2026 Ensure front entrance doors are accessible to all by having automatic door openers with a delayed closing Source and install automatic door openers for the front doors of the school.
+Increase opportunities for student access to alternative learning and calming spaces when needed Determine the current needs of students who may require alternate learning spaces from time to time Conduct an audit of current alternate learning spaces that can meet the identified needs Create a plan and budget for the provision of additional alternative learning spaces or accommodations to address the needs identified Implemented by June 2024 - Complete Implemented by June 2026 Ensure front entrance doors are accessible to all by having automatic door openers with a delayed closing Source and install automatic door openers for the front doors of the school.
 Consider what inside doors or other outside doors may need the installation of automatic door openers.
 Ensure proper height, orientation, and location of the installation.
-Implemented by June 2025 Ensure that emergency evacuation equipment is installed in the school Install evacuation equipment at the top of each stairway (e.g. sling) Implemented by June 2025
+Implemented by September 2025 Ensure that emergency evacuation equipment is installed in the school Install evacuation equipment at the top of each stairway (e.g. sling) Implemented by June 2025